reef-technologies/handbook/README.md

 3. Set up a new system with monitoring, error management, dh params, deployment, etc., in one hour.
 We don't like that part of the project, so we invest in automation to minimize its impact.
 4. Design systems in such a way that they are easy to think about and implement.
 5. Design systems in such a way that they are durable and, whenever possible, self-healing.
 6. We prefer candidates who are not an order of magnitude slower than others.
-For example a program that reverts a small file can take like a minute to implement, but some of our candidates need more than 10 minutes.
+For example, a program that reverts a small file can take a minute to implement, but some of our candidates need more than 10 minutes.
 Someone might have a problem with this, but we just don't hire the slowest developers on the market.
 7. If there is doubt on whether something should be done or not, we stop and ask.
-This theoretically increases Time To Market, but in practice it only does so on the last task of the iteration (so a hint for planning is that the last task in the iteration should be low-risk).
+This theoretically increases Time To Market, but in practice, it only does so for the last task of the iteration (so a hint for planning is that the last task in the iteration should be low-risk).
 8. We are allergic to waste.
-This drives many of our actions including good communication with the client who knows what must be done.
-While some software houses lose ~30% of their performance (due to miscommunications etc.), we stay way below 1% (the exact number is hard to measure when the amount of waste is so low).
+This drives many of our actions, including good communication with the client who knows what must be done.
+While some software houses lose ~30% of their performance (due to miscommunications, etc.), we stay way below 1% (the exact number is hard to measure when the amount of waste is so low).
 9. Use modern IDEs.
-10. Use LLMs (ChatGPT, Github Copilot, Amazon CodeWhisperer etc).
+10. Use LLMs (ChatGPT, GitHub Copilot, Amazon CodeWhisperer, etc.).

 # Time-tracking